Skip to contents

 original_scale

 logical, defaults to TRUE.
 If TRUE, the ensuing simulations are returned on their original scale.
-If FALSE, the ensuing simulations are transformed to a more practical/intuitive quantity that for now is the simulated probability.
+If FALSE, the ensuing simulations are transformed to a more practical/intuitive quantity that is potentially more intuitive for the user (e.g. a probability for a logistic regression).
 This argument is ignored in the context of simulations on the linear model.

 return_newdata